drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_19.md

-# OR 3: Lesson Plan Lecture 1
+# OR 3: Lesson Plan Lecture 10
-## Bayesian Games
+## Finitely repeated games

 ### Aims of lecture

-At the end of this lecture students will be able to:
+At the end of this lecture students will be to:

-- Define a Bayesian game;
-- Be familiar with concept of Bernoulli payoff function;
+- Describe infinetely repeated games
-- Obtain Nash equilibria in Bayesian games;
+- Obtain equilibria of repeated games

 ### Timeline

 #### Before the lecture

-- NA
+- Students will have read the results from the prisoners dilemma tournament

 #### During the lecture

-- 0:20 mins
+- 0:5 mins

-    - VK: Introduction (what is game theory and 2/3rds of average game.)
+    - VK: Recap
     - Students: Listen

 - 20:30 mins

-    - VK: Lecture on Normal Form representations
+    - VK: Lecture on Repeated games
     - Students: Listen

 - 30:35 mins

-    - VK: Solution to 2/3rds of average game
+    - VK: Discussion about types of tournaments and Axelrod's tournament
-    - Students: Listen (recieve chocolat)
+    - Students: Listen

 - 35:40 mins

-    - VK: Whole class activity (what about lack of information?)
+    - VK: Lectures showing examples of finitely repeated games
-    - Students to try and figure out how to deal with lack of information.
+    - Students: Listen

 - 40:45 mins

-    - VK: Lecture on lack of information.
+    - VK: Discuss effect of infinite repetition
-    - Students: Listen
+    - Students: Participate

 - 45:50 mins